grafana/loki/docs/sources/installation/sizing/index.md

     Defines the log volume in gigabytes, ie 1e+9 bytes, expected to be ingested each day.
     </span>
     <span v-else-if="help === 'node'">
     Defines the node type of the Kubernetes cluster.
+Is a vendor or type missing?
+Feel free to add it to <code>pkg/sizing/node.go</code>.
     </span>
     <span v-else-if="help === 'retention'">
     Defines how long the ingested logs should be kept.